Effective communication strategies? Use your data

 Employee turnover rate

-And it’s not just the canteen that the employees like.
+And it’s not just the canteen that the employees like at Lohmann Koester.

-One of the reasons we at Celpax think that Lohmann Koester has a consistent high Employee Engagement KPI is the genuine care and interest they show their employees.
+One of the reasons we at Celpax think they have such a high Employee Engagement KPI has got to do with leadership.
+They consistently show that they genuinely care and take an interest in their employees.

-Headquartered in Germany, the company develop industrial and high-tech bonding solutions for the hygiene and medical market.
+Headquartered in Germany, the company develops industrial and high-tech bonding solutions for the hygiene and medical market.

 “We try to keep our workers as long as possible”, says the Mexican General Manager.
 From a business point of view, they prefer permanent contracts.
 Hence they try to avoid temporary workers.